ahammedrohit/brother-label-printer/Readme.md

-Brother Print Script - Readme
+Brother Print Script to print from a Brother label printer using powershell and bpac
 ==============================================

 Made by : Ali Ahammed Rohid